avullo/getting_and_cleaning_data_course_project/CodeBook.md

 The original column with activity labels is removed from the data frame.

 - label the data set with descriptive variable names.

 The labels are lower case feature variable names with parentheses removed.
 The identifier "subject" is used as the name of the column indentifying subjects.

 - The final tidy independent data set is derived by taking the average of each variable for each activity and each subject.

-This last step is particularly controversial as the given instruction gives room to multiple interpretation.
+This last step is particularly controversial as the given instruction gives room to multiple interpretations.
 In this case the narrow data set approach is taken:  the final "tidy" dataset will have a single row for each unique combination of activity and subject, and many columns containing the averages for each "signal-variable" pair.
 Since there are 6 activities and 30 subjects, there are 180 records, assuming each subject is recorded in six activities.